Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 Create a field on Account named Client Contact (Lookup to Contact).
 When an Account is inserted, create a Contact using the Account Name and set it as the Client Contact on the Account.

-DML 1: Insert Contact.
-DML 2: Update Account with the new Contact Id.
-After inserting Contacts, Salesforce populates their Ids on the same object reference in memory — no re-query needed.
+Two DML Operations — DML 1: Insert Contact (to get Id).
+DML 2: Update Account with Contact Id.
+After DML 1, Salesforce populates Contact Ids on the same object references — no re-query needed! 🔗

 trigger AccountClientContactTrigger on Account (after insert) {